thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

     '
 %}

+{% assign creatingEntityAliasEdgeCE = '
+    ===
+        image: /,
+        title: Enter edit mode.
+Click on the pencil button in the bottom right corner;
+    ===
+        image: /,
+        title: Click the "Entity Aliases" icon in the top right part of the screen.
+You will see an empty list of Entity aliases;
+    ===
+        image: /,
+        title: Click "Add alias";
+    ===
+        image: /,
+        title: Enter an alias name (for example, "My Device").
+Choose "Single entity" as the Filter type, select "Device" for Type, and begin typing "My New" to trigger autocomplete suggestions;
+    ===
+        image: /,
+        title: Click "Add" and then "Save";
+    ===
+        image: /,
+        title: Finally, click "Apply changes" in the dashboard editor to save the changes.
+Then you should enter edit mode again.
+'
+%}

+{% assign creatingEntityAliasEdgePE = '
+    ===
+        image: /,
+        title: Enter edit mode.
+Click on the pencil button in the bottom right corner;
+    ===
+        image: /,
+        title: Click the "Entity Aliases" icon in the top right part of the screen.
+You will see an empty list of Entity aliases;
+    ===
+        image: /,
+        title: Click "Add alias";
+    ===
+        image: /,
+        title: Enter an alias name (for example, "My Device").
+Choose "Single entity" as the Filter type, select "Device" for Type, and begin typing "My New" to trigger autocomplete suggestions;
+    ===
+        image: /,
+        title: Click "Add" and then "Save";
+    ===
+        image: /,
+        title: Finally, click "Apply changes" in the dashboard editor to save the changes.
+Then you should enter edit mode again.
+'
+%}

 {% if page.docsPrefix == "pe/" or page.docsPrefix contains "paas/" or docsPrefix == "pe/" or docsPrefix contains "paas/" %}
     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingEntityAliasPE %}
+{% elsif page.docsPrefix == "pe/edge/" %}
+    {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingEntityAliasEdgePE %}
+{% elsif page.docsPrefix == "edge/" %}
+    {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingEntityAliasEdgeCE %}
 {% else %}
     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingEntityAliasCE %}
 {% endif %}